3.12 - Scrutiny committees

 Corporate Overview and Scrutiny Committee

-- Carry out the scrutiny functions of the County Council delivering the roles set out in Article 8 of the Constitution by providing a corporate overview of performance, the budget, risk management and service improvement.
+To carry out the scrutiny functions of the County Council delivering the roles set out in Article 8 of the Constitution in the context of all matters relating to:

 Children and Families Scrutiny Committee